thebearingedge/test-driving-angular-apps/README.md

 ##### `module`

-The first is [`module`](https://docs.angularjs.org/api/ngMock/function/angular.mock.module).
-As the docs state, `module` builds our app's (or module's) `$injector` service, registering the module's components for injection.
+As the docs state, [`module`](https://docs.angularjs.org/api/ngMock/function/angular.mock.module) builds our app's (or module's) `$injector` service, preparing the module's components for injection.
 All of our angular-specific tests will rely on referencing the `nationalParks` module, so we can use `module` to build the `$injector` "before each" test. `beforeEach` is a Mocha function that will execute in advance of each following test, allowing us to centralize setup and avoid repetition.

 ```javascript
 // national-parks/test/appSpec.js